PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 ### How to fix it

 Rotate your engineers.
-By offering them opportunities to switch teams or projects, you can expose them to new challenges and rekindle their enthusiasm.
+Rekindle their enthusiasm and expose them to new challenges.
+Offer them opportunities to change teams or projects.

-This has many benefits, such as increasing knowledge sharing across teams and diversifying their skill sets.
+This has many benefits, like increasing knowledge sharing across teams and diversifying their skill sets.
 More importantly, it significantly reduces the risk of losing a talented engineer.

 ## Further reading